History of the Biker & Marketing

 WWII and Modern Day “Bikers”

 But what most people think of a biker today started after World War II.
-And that is the stereotype of a leather-clad, scruffy rider of a big displacement Harley-Davidson or an old Indian motorcycle.
+That stereotype is of a leather-clad, scruffy rider on a big displacement Harley-Davidson or an old Indian motorcycle.

-After troops returned from the War, in some ways, they were finding their place in society.
+After troops returned from the War, they were, in some ways, finding their place in society.
 They also missed the intensity of the theater of War.
-Plus, the prices were low, and the troops had cash.
+Plus, the prices of motorcycles used in WWII were low, and the troops had cash.
 Because of these three items, many of them bought motorcycles.
-Notably, many of them purchased motorcycles used in WWII.
-This was because of the sheer volume of military motorcycles that returned to the US.

 Birth of the “American Biker”